emissary-ingress/emissary/reference/host.md

 ## Using `host` and `host_regex`

 A mapping that specifies the `host` attribute will take effect _only_ if the HTTP `Host` header matches the value in the `host` attribute.
-If `host_regex` is `true`, the `host` value is taken to be a regular expression, otherwise an exact string match is required.
+If `host_regex` is `true`, the `host` value is taken to be a regular expression.
+Otherwise, an exact string match is required.

 You may have multiple mappings listing the same resource but different `host` attributes to effect `Host`-based routing.
 An example: